Skip to main content

 Traditional product discovery looks like this: spend 4-6 weeks doing intensive research, generate a set of insights, hand them to the development team, and then don't talk to customers again until the next big research cycle.
 This approach has three fatal flaws:

-• Insights decay: Customer needs, market conditions, and competitive landscapes shift.
+1. Insights decay: Customer needs, market conditions, and competitive environments shift.
 Insights from six weeks ago may already be stale.

-• Faster time to value: Regular assumption testing catches bad ideas before they reach development, dramatically reducing the cycle time from idea to validated feature.
+• Faster time to value: Regular assumption testing catches bad ideas before they reach development, significantly reducing the cycle time from idea to validated feature.
+This is especially critical when deciding what constitutes a minimum viable product.

 Case Study: When Booking.com adopted continuous experimentation and discovery practices, they went from running a handful of experiments per year to over 25,000 experiments annually.
 Their product teams talk to customers constantly and test assumptions before building anything significant.
 The result: one of the highest conversion rates in the travel industry and a culture where every team member is empowered to validate ideas quickly.